mikeal/reg/Schema.md

 Also, it's just a bit simpler to have a unified map of import keys to CIDs.
-Once the files are content addressed and put in the registry there isn't much difference between a "local" file and a registry package.
+Once the files are content addressed and put in the registry there isn't much difference between a "local" file ('./src/file.js') and a registry package ('@mikeal/bent/1.0.0).